Pyprohly/reddit-api-doc-notes/docs/api-reference/submission.rst

    :widths: 8, 6, 30
    :escape: \

+   "approved?","boolean","`true` if the submission is approved.

+   This field is not available if the current user is not a moderator of the subreddit (or there's no user context)."
    "approved_at_utc","integer?","Unix time when the comment was approved. `null` if not approved or the current user is not a moderator of the subreddit."
+   "approved_by","string?","The name of the redditor who approved this post. `null` if not approved or the current user is not a moderator of the subreddit."
    "subreddit","string","The subreddit name.
 E.g., `IAmA`"
    "selftext","string","The body text of the submission.
 Empty string if it is not a text or poll post."
    "selftext_html?","string?","The HTML of the post.
 This will be null if it is not a text or poll post.